Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 *• They do extensive research on products and services.*

-*• Develop and edit documentation outline.*
+*• Develop and edit a documentation outline.*

 *• Organize documentation in the database.*